-Ok, so when it comes to working on improving flexibility and mobility, there are multiple ways to go about this.
-All of them have some different advantages, so I will go over them individually.
+Ok, so when it comes to understanding how to be more flexible and mobile, there are multiple ways to go about it.
+All of them have some different advantages, so I will briefly go over them individually.

 Remember though, if you aren't doing anything at all, or very little, start with what you are most willing to stick to in order to get started.
 Keep it simple.

 No need to have some huge, complex plan.